 - Some people find it harder to balance with a rear mount seat (but my husband had no issue with ours).
 Again, try before you buy!

-We had the ubiquitous, inexpensive Bell Classic Cocoon Bicycle Child Carrier Seat.
-We bought it second hand and found it ok for short rides, but not for longer rides when our little one wanted to nap as the seat did not recline.
+While the Thule seats are the best, less expensive options include the Bellelli Child Bike Seat or Bell Child Bike Seat.
+We bought a Bell seat second hand and found it ok for short rides, but not for longer rides when our little one wanted to nap as the seat did not recline.